iamcal/lib_timezones/README.md

    savings, nor the many timezones that are not a whole hour (or half hour) offset from GMT.
 *  Free-form offset from GMT.
 This does not handle daylight savings.
-*  GMT offset plus daylight savings toggle. daylight savings starts and ends at different times in different places, and offsets the time by different amounts.
+*  GMT offset plus daylight savings toggle.
+Daylight savings starts and ends at different times in different places, and offsets the time by different amounts.
 *  List the `zone.tab` zones.
 There are currently 548 of these and they are mostly